 Roasted Beet Hummus

-Raw Beet Salad Recipe with Apples and Pickled Onions
+Apple Beet Salad with Pickled Onions

 Even if you are not a fan of beets, you will enjoy this delicious, healthy, and refreshing beet salad.
 Made with shredded raw beets, apples, and pickled onions with a simple mustard vinaigrette.